 The average home price in the U.S. has jumped significantly over the past few years, forcing potential home buyers to reexamine their wants and needs when it comes to housing.
 One more affordable option – that actually makes up 10% of all single-family homes – is a manufactured home.
-For example, while the average cost of a traditional site-built home was $391,000 in April 2021, a manufactured home cost less than a third of that at $100,200.
+For example, while the average cost of a traditional site-built home was $391,000 in April 2021, it cost less than a third of that at $100,200.
 Perhaps that is why there are over 18 million Americans living in over 7 million manufactured homes across the country.

 What is a Manufactured Home?